ryanmaclean/aks-on-prem/README.md

 ## Requirements
-This guide is written to be installed on a Windows 10 updated host running > 20H2 It assumes powershell 5 will be used, to check your version:
+This guide is written to be installed on a Windows 10 updated host running > 20H2 It assumes powershell 5 or 7 will be used, to check your version:

 ```powershell
 get-host | select-object version